-If the EPC has questions or comments on other content in the Draft Precise Plan, this meeting may be the best opportunity to discuss them.
+If the City Council has questions or comments on other content in the Draft Precise Plan, this meeting may be the best opportunity to discuss them.
 There will also be a meeting in June, where the expected topics of discussion will include:

-- The DEIR and projected transportation impacts; - South Employment Character Area FAR: 0.5 FAR or 0.75 FAR; - Floor area in the Development Reserve: 1.6 million square feet to 2.2 million square feet; - Trip-cap phase-in details; and - Street C between Ellis Street and Logue Avenue, across light rail tracks: atgrade vehicle street or grade-separated, multi-use path.
+- The DEIR and projected transportation impacts; - South Employment Character Area FAR: 0.5 FAR or 0.75 FAR; - Floor area in the Development Reserve: 1.6 million square feet to 2.2 million square feet; - Trip-cap phase-in details; and

+• Street C between Ellis Street and Logue Avenue across light rail tracks: at-grade vehicle street or grade-separated, multi-use path.

 One possible area of discussion could be how the LASD TDR developments comply with the draft Plan.
-These projects submitted applications prior to the Precise Plan's Public Draft, and their early submittals were, in several key ways, inconsistent with City Council's Precise Plan direction, and staff and consultant design recommendations.
-Some standards may be eligible for exceptions or other flexibility within the Precise Plan;3 others may be eligible for exceptions based on the additional requested FAR.
-However, one or more of the LASD TDR projects submitted applications inconsistent with the following development standards, for which it which may be difficult to justify exceptions:
+These projects submitted applications prior to the Precise Plan's Public Draft, and their early submittals were, in several key ways, inconsistent with the City Council's Precise Plan direction, and staff and consultant design recommendations.
+In addition, two letters have been received regarding the Public Draft of the Precise Plan from LASD TDR developments, identifying concerns about some standards (Attachment 3-Public Comment).
+In general, some standards may be eligible for exceptions or other flexibility within the Precise Plan;3 others may be eligible for exceptions based on the additional requested FAR.